erdogant/benfordslaw/docs/source/index.rst

 Sponsor
 =======
 **This library is created and maintained in my free time**, and I like to work on my open-source libraries!
 If you like this library too, you can help by becoming a sponsor!
 The easiest way is by simply following me on medium, and it will cost you nothing!
 In return, you will receive the blogs that I write!
-Simply go to my [medium profile](https://erdogant.medium.com/) and press "follow".
+Simply go to my `medium profile <https://erdogant.medium.com/>`_ and press "follow".
-Read more why this is important on my sponsor page.
-There are various other ways to sponsor which you can read on `sponsor github page <https://github.com/sponsors/erdogant/>`_.
+Read more on my `sponsor github page <https://github.com/sponsors/erdogant/>`_ why this is important.
+This also gives you various other ways to sponsor me!